gopal-sakshi/redis23_node/resources/intro2.md

 application is divided into 4 services
 - auth service      - listens on http port; password login; redis as shared session store
 - checkin receiver  - listens on http port; receives checkin requests from users; each checkin is placed in redis stream
+- api server        - app's endpoints (retrieve info about users/locations from redis)
 - checkin processor - monitors the checkin stream; update user/location information as it processes each checkin

-- api server        - app's endpoints (retrieve info about users/locations from redis)
+auth            3065
+checkin         3067
+api server      3063